Slow dynamics for self-adjoint semigroups and unitary evolution groups: Generic spectral properties and proof of Theorem

 is generic in $\mathcal{H}$.

 It remains to prove that for each $k \geq 1$, the set

 is generic in $\mathcal{H}$.
-The proof that for each $k\ge 1$, $A_k$ is a $G_\delta$ subset of $\mathcal{H}$ follows closely the arguments presented in Remark \ref{mainremark}.
-On the other hand it follows from Theorem~\ref{teolast1}(i) that for each $k\ge 1$,
+The proof that for each $k\ge 1$, $A_k$ is a $G_\delta$ subset of $\mathcal{H}$ follows closely the arguments presented in the proof of Theorem \ref{localtheorem}.
+On the other hand, it follows from Theorem~\ref{Strichartztheorem} i) that for each $k\ge 1$,